ekramteyeb/mas-zon/README.md

 * customer perform payment
 * cashier confirm  order from menu
 * order  passed to kitchen
-* kitechen   notify customer when order is ready
+* kitechen   notify customers when order is ready